Security Patching Helps Protect Your Business From a Cyberattack

 - Adds Functionality and Less Downtime – Patches (or fixes) often improve functionality compared to previous software versions.
 Software developers intend to continue to fix bugs as they come to light from user feedback and continued testing.

-- Supports High Compliance Businesses – Patching your system when updates are available will help prevent regulatory violations and the resulting fines.
+- Supports High-Compliance Businesses – Patching your system when updates are available will help prevent regulatory violations and the resulting fines and additional scrutiny.

 It is best to apply patches within the first 30 days of their release date.
 Also, many of the updating and patching processes can be automated.
-However, someone in IT should oversee approving or rejecting the most important updates.
-Here are the steps that should be incorporated into a Patch Management plan:
+However, an IT expert should oversee approving or rejecting the most important updates along with their timing.
+Here are the steps that should be incorporated into a patch management plan:

 - Monitor Patch Releases – Know the release date of all your software’s patches so you may be prepared for the updates in advance.
 Good endpoint management tools can automate the process.

-- Scan All Endpoints – Using your endpoint management tool, you can scan all your endpoint devices, checking for patch releases.
+- Scan All Endpoints – Using your endpoint management tool, you can scan all network-connected endpoint devices, checking for patch releases.

 - Pre-Test Patches – You can never predict unexpected software conflicts that may arise after installing a patch.
 Therefore, whenever possible, it is a best practice to test them in a safe environment before deployment.

 - Schedule Deployment – Large patches sometimes slow down your system or require restarts.
-It’s important to schedule and automate patch installation for a time that does not disrupt your business, home computer system or any of your endpoint devices.
+It is important to schedule and automate patch installation for a time that does not disrupt your business, home computer system or any of your endpoint devices.
 Many updates, including patches, are best deployed overnight.

-- Save All Patch Documentation – Run patch reports and keep them for ready reference.
-Patching is definitely not a set-and-forget operation.
+- Save All Patch Documentation – Run patch reports and keep them for ready reference and compliance audits.
+Patching is not a set-and-forget operation.

-Patch management is complex, at times tedious and it requires ongoing attention.
-However, once the management process is in place, it will become routine and save you significant time and money in the long run.
-Here are some patching best practices:
+Patch management is complex and requires ongoing attention.
+However, once the management process is in place, it will become routine and could save you significant time and money in the long run by avoiding disruptive and costly cyberattacks.
+Here are some software patching best practices:

-- Prioritize Which Patches Are Most Important For Security and Functionality
+- Prioritize Which Patches Are Most Important for Security and Functionality – Start with the most important patches.

 - Centralize Patch Management – Patching will be most efficient when managed from one computer console.
 Therefore, all patch management responsibility should be executed through that machine to avoid conflicts.